How "Wild Bill" Hickok rose from humble Quaker roots in Illinois to become a legendary lawman and gunslinger of the Wild West.

-In the days of the Wild West, no one spun bigger lies than Wild Bill Hickok.
-The famous gunfighter claimed that he had killed hundreds of men — but the facts behind the legend tell a different story.
+In the days of the Wild West, no one was cockier than Wild Bill Hickok.
+The legendary gunfighter and frontier lawman once claimed that he had killed hundreds of men — a truly shocking exaggeration.

-The article turned Wild Bill Hickok into a household name.
-He soon became a symbol of the Wild West, as he was thought to be a man so feared that people shook whenever he came into town.
-But there was just one problem — Wild Bill Hickok was nowhere near as fearsome as many believed.
+This article was later credited with turning Wild Bill Hickok into a household name.
+Hickok soon became a symbol of the Wild West, as he was thought to be a man so feared that people shook whenever he came into town.

 James Butler Hickok was born on May 27, 1837, in Troy Grove, Illinois.
 His parents — William Alonzo and Polly Butler Hickok — were Quakers and antislavery abolitionists.
-His father participated in the Underground Railroad and even used his family’s home as a station stop.
+The family participated in the Underground Railroad before the Civil War and even used their home as a station stop.

-Sadly, Hickok’s father died when the youth was just 15.
+Sadly, William Alonzo Hickok died when James was just 15 years old.
 To provide for his large family, the teenager took up hunting.
-He was a meticulous shot and developed a reputation even as an early teen.
+He quickly garnered a reputation for being a meticulous shot at a young age.

-It’s believed that because of his pacifist roots, and his quick hand on the pistol, Hickok was able to mold himself into a sort of defender of the bullied and a champion of the oppressed.
+It’s believed that because of his pacifist roots — and also because of his steady hand on the pistol — Hickok was able to mold himself into a sort of defender of the bullied and a champion of the oppressed.

-At 18, Hickok left home for Kansas territory where he joined up with a group of anti-slavery vigilantes known as “Jayhawkers,” and it’s believed that here Hickok met 12-year-old William Cody, who later become the infamous Buffalo Bill.
-As a member, Hickok became a bodyguard for General James Henry Lane, a senator from Kansas and also a leader of the abolitionist militia.
+At age 18, Hickok left home for Kansas territory, where he joined up with a group of antislavery vigilantes known as “Jayhawkers.”
+Here, Hickok reportedly met 12-year-old William Cody, who later became the infamous Buffalo Bill.
+Hickok soon became a bodyguard for General James Henry Lane, a senator from Kansas and a leader of the abolitionist militia.

-While healing, Hickok was employed briefly with the Pony Express and cared for the stock at a facility in Rock Creek Nebraska.
-It was here, in 1861, where the legend of Wild Bill Hickok truly took off.
+While healing from his injuries, Hickok was briefly employed with the Pony Express and cared for the stock at a facility in Rock Creek, Nebraska.
+It was here, in 1861, where the legend of Wild Bill Hickok first emerged.

-The argument escalated into violence, shots were fired, and at the end, McCanles and two of his men lay dead.
-Hickok was brought to trial but quickly acquitted of all charges.
-Shortly after, “Wild Bill Hickok” was born.
+The argument soon escalated into violence, and Hickok allegedly pulled out a gun and shot McCanles dead on the spot.
+Hickok was brought to trial but acquitted of all charges.
+Shortly afterward, “Wild Bill Hickok” was born.

-To the people of Rock Creek, Nebraska, there was no Wild Bill but rather a soft-voiced, sweet man named James Hickok.
-It’s believed that David McCanles was the first man Wild Bill had killed and it had been in self-defense.
-Wild Bill even felt so awful about the affair that he gave every penny he had on him to McCanles’s widow after apologizing profusely.
+To the people of Rock Creek, Nebraska, there was no Wild Bill Hickok — only a soft-voiced, sweet man named James Hickok.
+It’s believed that David McCanles was the first man that Hickok had ever killed and that it had been in self-defense.
+Hickok reportedly felt so awful about it that he apologized profusely to McCanles’s widow — and gave her every penny he had on him.

-But the Hickok that the town thought they knew was dead and his stead there became, as one of his neighbors put it, “a drunken, swaggering fellow, who delighted when ‘on a spree’ to frighten nervous men and timid women.”
+But from that day forward, Hickok would never be the same again.
+The man that the town thought they knew was dead.
+His stead there soon became, as one of his neighbors put it, “a drunken, swaggering fellow, who delighted when ‘on a spree’ to frighten nervous men and timid women.”

 The marksman, a deadly shot, had killed again.

-When the reporters came rolling into town, though, Wild Bill resolved to make a new identity for himself as the toughest gunfighter in the Wild West.
+When the reporters came rolling into town, Wild Bill Hickok resolved to craft a new identity for himself as the toughest gunfighter in the Wild West.

-A man named George Ward Nichols had caught wind of the quick-draw duel and its fast-fingered champion and so resolved to interview the legend in Springfield.
-Wild Bill had just been set free by a jury of his peers after the Missouri town ruled the duel “a fair fight.”
+A man named George Ward Nichols had caught wind of the quick-draw duel and so resolved to interview the champion in Springfield.
+Hickok had just been set free by a jury after the Missouri town ruled the duel “a fair fight.”

-Nichols wasn’t planning on writing anything more than a short piece on a strange jury ruling, but as he sat down with Wild Bill and listened to him spin his tales, he became enthralled.
-Wild Bill, he knew, was going to be a sensation — regardless of how much of his story was actually true.
+Nichols wasn’t planning on writing anything more than a short piece on the odd jury ruling.
+But as he sat down with Wild Bill Hickok and listened to him spin his tales, Nichols became enthralled.
+Hickok, he knew, was going to be a sensation — regardless of how much of his story was actually true.

 Indeed, when the article came out, the people of Rock Creek were shocked.
 “The first article in Harper for February,” one frontier paper read after the article was published, “should have had its place in the ‘Editor’s Drawer,’ with the other fabricated more or less funnyisms.”